Constantine V: Constantine's support of iconoclasm

 Constantine questioned the legitimacy of any representation of God or Christ.
-The church father John Damascene made use of the term 'uncircumscribable' in relation to the depiction of God.
+The Church Father John of Damascus made use of the term 'uncircumscribable' in relation to the depiction of God.
 Constantine, relying on the linguistic connection between 'uncircumscribed' and 'incapable of being depicted', argued that the uncircumscribable cannot be legitimately depicted in an image.
-As Christian theology holds that Christ is God, He also cannot be represented in an image.
+As Christian theology holds that Christ is God, he also cannot be represented in an image.
 The Emperor was personally active in the theological debate; evidence exists for him composing thirteen treatises, two of which survive in fragmentary form.
 He also presented his religious views at meetings organised throughout the empire, sending representatives to argue his case.
-In February 754, Constantine convened a synod at Hieria, which was attended entirely by iconoclast bishops.
+In February 754, Constantine convened a council at Hieria, which was attended entirely by iconoclast bishops.
 The council agreed with Constantine's religious policy on images, declaring them anathema, and it secured the election of a new iconoclast patriarch.
-However, it refused to endorse all of Constantine's policies, which were influenced by the more extremist iconoclasts and were critical of the veneration of Mary, mother of Jesus, and of the saints.
+However, it refused to endorse all of Constantine's policies, which were influenced by the more extremist iconoclasts and were possibly critical of the veneration of Mary, mother of Jesus, and of the saints.
 The council confirmed the status of Mary as Theotokos (Θεοτόκος), or 'Mother of God', upheld the use of the terms "saint" and "holy" as legitimate, and condemned the desecration, burning, or looting of churches in the quest to suppress icon veneration.